makotoworkshop/PN532-cardio_NFC_MPR121_simplifie/README.md

 PN532 eAmusement/Aime/Nesica/BANAPASSPORT NFC USB HID card reader (cardio) with optional integrated keypad, Spiceapi integration.
 Supports ISO14443 and FeliCa.

-This is a mod of my PN5180-cardio project made to work with a PN532 module instead, over its I2C communication mode.
+This is a mod of my PN5180-cardio project made to work with a PN532 module instead, over its IC communication mode.

 # Acknowledgments